syncthing/docs/users/introducer.rst

 The introducer feature lets a device automatically add new devices.
 When two devices connect they exchange a list of mutually shared folders and the devices connected to those shares.
 In the following example:

   Local device L sets remote device R as an introducer.
 They share the folder "Pictures."
-Device R is also sharing the folder with A and B, but L only shares with R.
+Device R is also sharing the folder with devices A and B, but L only shares with R.

   Once L and R connect, L will add A and B automatically, as if R "introduced" A and B to L.